 - Reduced blood pressure

 - Comfort for the grieving (including anticipatory)

-Registered through the Alliance of Therapy Dogs, a national registry for this type of service, dogs undergo an assessment of temperament, social skills, following commands, and more as well as specific pet therapy training.
+Certified through Therapy Dog International, a national registry for this type of service, dogs undergo an assessment of temperament, social skills, following commands, and more as well as specific pet therapy training.
 Pet owners also complete volunteer training before becoming certified within the program.